PLLC vs. LLC: What You Need to Know

 Making tough decisions is an everyday occurrence as a small business owner or entrepreneur.
-You are required to make decisions on everything from the logo design to marketing strategy.
 One of the most important decisions you will make when forming your business is the type of business entity you want your business to be.
 This will set your business up for short- and long-term success.

 An LLC is a popular business choice for small business owners, startups, freelancers, and entrepreneurs.
 It allows more flexibility in operational structure than a corporation while providing the option of pass-through taxation (where you don’t have to file completely separate taxes for the business).